Integrating Semantic Communication and Human Decision-Making into an End-to-End Sensing-Decision Framework

 Moreover, we perform four main simulations --- a simulation of the accuracy as a function of the SNR typical for communications, including a joint optimization of semantic communication and HDM model, a simulation of the expertise, and a simulation of processing capacity of the HDM model both touching a psychological aspect: \begin{enumerate} \item \textbf{SNR:} In the SNR simulation, we assume that the HDM model~\eqref{eq:gcm_model} has sufficient experience with the presented \sinfoni{} features,~i.e., it has perfect memory of the training set with $\datasetexemplar=\trainingset$,~i.e., the seen presented realizations encompass the entire training dataset of semantic communication.
-For evaluation, the HDM model receives the output of \sinfoni{} under varying SNR\@. \item \textbf{Expertise:} In the expert simulation, we assume the highest SNR of $20$ dB during communication for evaluation and vary the number of seen presentation realizations,~i.e., images randomly selected from the training set.
+For evaluation, the HDM model receives the output of \sinfoni{} under varying SNR\@. \item \textbf{Expertise:} In the expert simulation, we assume the highest SNR of $20$ dB during communication for evaluation and vary the number of seen presentation realizations,~i.e., image/audio samples randomly selected from the training set.
 We define the number of seen realizations $\abs[\datasetexemplar]$ of classified tools as the expertise of the HDM model and simulate the performance at this expertise independently.
 Accordingly, a HDM model with high expertise has a larger knowledge base $\datasetexemplar$ compared to a HDM model with low expertise.
 The GCM parameters were optimized for the specific HDM knowledge bases $\datasetexemplar$. \item \textbf{Restricted Processing Capacity:} In the processing capacity simulation, we model a different factor of human cognitive ability: We simulate when the decision-maker is under stress or time pressure, which leads to reduced processing capacity during HDM~\cite{paul_input_2010},~e.g., resembling the capacity of the working memory,~i.e., how many stimuli can be held in consideration at once.